StevenGalvan/portfolio-project/README.md

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)

 _If you run into any issues, please reach out to me directly at galvan4739@gmail.com.
-If you would like to make contributions, please clone and create branches_
+If you would like to make contributions, please clone and create branches.
+Test out all new additions before submitting contributions._

 Copyright (c) 2023 Steven Galvan